CLEANING UP THE DIRTY TALK

 We even made localized memes they can use:

 When everyone started talking about it, we even made a game for the cast to play.
+The game even got adopted by other countries, using their own local euphemisms.

 And to continue the conversation, we made a series of handy guide books for the things we find so hard to talk about.